What is rehabilitation?

 This increase in symptoms is common, but should settle after a week or two at your slightly higher level of activity.
 This increase in symptoms should feel acceptable to you.
 It is important to realise that rehabilitation is not aimed at relieving symptoms in the short term: it is aimed at making gentle progress with function.

 7. Have you discussed a setback plan with your therapist?

 Setbacks or relapses are fairly common for people with CFS/ME, and can be triggered by a range of factors including too-rapid increases in physical activity, cognitive or emotional activity, stress, poor sleep, acute infection, seasonal and environmental factors.
 If you experience a setback during your rehabilitation, have you agreed a plan with your therapist about how you will adapt/reduce your activity?

 8. Is your rehabilitation focused on your personal goals?

 Rehabilitation works best if the activity is linked with making progress in your rehabilitation goals.
 Rehabilitation goals are personal, and may include a range of activities such as walking, housework, gardening, exercise, socialising, and voluntary or paid employment.

 9. Do you understand that not everyone makes progress with rehabilitation?

-Research suggests that people who plan to slowly increase their activities and exercise are twice as likely to make moderate improvement at the end of a year.
-However, approximately one third of people with CFS/ME who try to slowly build up their activity didn't manage to make significant progress2.
+Research suggests that people who plan to slowly increase their activities are more likely to make moderate improvements.
+However, approximately one third of people with CFS/ME who try to slowly build up their activity didn't manage to make significant progress.
 If you are one of these people, try not to be disheartened: at least you know that you have tried to gradually build up your activities, and you have done the best you can to make progress at this stage.
 Your therapist should understand that not everyone makes progress with rehabilitation.

 10. Are you seeing a therapist who has had success with rehabilitation for people with CFS/ME?